 19th September 1812, at the Siege of Burgos, Arthur failed to capture the fortress of Burgos.
 Due to a lack of siege guns, he was force into a headlong retreat, resulting in over 2,000 casualties.

 21st June 1813, Arthur had a victory at the Battle of Vitoria against the French forces of Joseph Bonaparte.
-He was promoted to the rank of Field-Marshal.
-Arthur is reported to have said that though many of the men were, “the scum of the earth, it is really wonderful that we should have made them to the fine fellows they are”.
+He had become promoted to the rank of Field-Marshal.
+Arthur is reported to have said that though many of the men were, “the scum of the earth, it is really wonderful that we should have made them to the fine fellows they are“.

 After taking the small fortresses of Pamplona, Arthur forced Marshal General Jean-de-Dieu Soult’s French army into a fighting retreat into France.
 Resulting a series of battles from July 1813 at the Battle of the Pyrenees, through to April 1814 at the Battle of Toulouse.
 The result of this was the abdication of Emperor Napoleon I: